alanbrown/cranbrook-court-articles/articles.md

 (4) The transferor remains the holder of a share until the transferee’s name is entered in the register of members as holder of it.

+(5) No person other than the Developer or the Subscribers hereto who is now the Owner of a Flat shall be titled to hold any share in the Company.

+(6) If at any time the holder of a share other than the Developer or the Subscribers hereto shall not be the Owner of the Flat to which such share is referable the Directors may authorise some person to execute on behalf of and as attorney for such holder a transfer of the share or shares held by him to the Owner of the Flat to which such share is or shares are referable, and the Company may receive the purchase money and shall thereupon cause the name or names of the transferee or transferees to be entered in the register of members as the holder or holders by transfer of the said share or shares, and shall hold the purse money in trust for the previous holder.
+The receipt of the Company for the purchase money shall be a good discharged to the transferee, is, are, has or have been entered in the register of members in purported exercise of the aforesaid powers the validity of the proceedings shall not be questioned by any person.

-(5) The directors may refuse to register the transfer of a share, and if they do so, the instrument of transfer must be returned to the transferee with the notice of refusal unless they suspect that the proposed transfer may be fraudulent.
+(7) The directors may refuse to register the transfer of a share, and if they do so, the instrument of transfer must be returned to the transferee with the notice of refusal unless they suspect that the proposed transfer may be fraudulent.

 ### 27. Transmission of shares